Baptism of the Lord (A)

 Homily

-I’m sure Victor Hugo’s immortal novel Les Miserables is familiar to most people.
-If you haven’t read it, perhaps you saw the stage version or the (far less worthy) movie.
-It’s a story of sin and redemption, of the contrast between justice and mercy, law and grace.
-It opens in a dark, dank and dismal French prison where the hero, Jean Valjean, has been imprisoned nineteen years for the “terrible” crime of stealing a loaf of bread to feed a hungry child.
+Have you by chance seen a production of Les Miserables — on stage or the movie?
+Even if you haven't, Victor Hugo’s story is familiar enough: a story of sin and redemption, of the contrast between justice and mercy, law and grace.
+The story opens in a dark, dank and dismal French prison where the hero, Jean Valjean, has been imprisoned nineteen years for the “terrible” crime of stealing a loaf of bread to feed a hungry child.
 He is about to be paroled, but under one condition: he must forever carry a document with him showing he’s an ex-convict.
-This yellow paper makes him an outcast to society and his freedom a sham.
+This yellow paper makes him an outcast to society, and his freedom a sham.

 One day Jean went begging at the door of a bishop’s palace.
 The bishop welcomed Jean to his table and offered him lodging for the night.
 But the desperate Jean--who can no longer make a decent living--makes off during the night with two silver candlesticks from the bishop’s home.
 He’s soon caught by the story’s villain, by the name of Javert, who was Jean’s former prison guard.
 And Javert would like nothing more than to see Valjean returned to prison.
 But, lo and behold, the bishop, in an act of extraordinary kindness, pretends he had given Jean the candlesticks, and thus spares him a return to the dungeon.

 Now after this incredible show of mercy, Jean decides he has to hide his true identity in order to survive, so he tears the parole paper up, and starts his life over.
 He becomes a great success, a wealthy man of influence, who gradually learns to treat others with the same compassion shown him by the bishop.
-Yet, he is still a man on the run, in violation of the terms of his parole and his past always on the verge of catching up with him.
-Javert, his sworn enemy, fanatically pursues Valjean from place to place, intent on having justice and the law served -- no matter the change that has taken place in his former charge.
+Yet, he is a man on the run, in violation of the terms of his parole and, like David Jansen in The Fugitive, his past is always on the verge of catching up with him.
+For Javert, his sworn enemy, fanatically pursues Valjean from place to place, intent on having justice and the law served.
+No matter the change which has taken place in his former charge.

-Well, for one thing it meant a new age had dawned on the earth the day Jesus appeared before John.
-It meant the time for justice was past and an era of mercy come.
-It meant the burden of the Law had been lifted as the age of the Spirit descended.
-It meant the reign of sin was ending and redemption was at hand.
-For a great exchange happened at the Jordan River: Justice yielded to mercy, law gave in to grace, innocence took the place of the guilty.
-From now on, the usual priorities would be reversed: the least shall be the greatest and the greatest, least.
+Well, for one thing a new age dawned on the earth the day Jesus appeared before John.
+It meant the time for justice is past, an era of mercy come.
+It means the burden of the Law is lifted, as the age of the Spirit descends.
+It means the reign of sin is ending, redemption is at hand.
+For a great exchange happened at the Jordan River.
+Justice yielded to mercy, law gave in to grace, innocence took the place of the guilty.
+From now on, the usual priorities will be reversed: the least shall be greatest, and the greatest, least.

 Intercessions (Joe Milner; The Sunday Web Site)